nasr7322/LeetCode-LeaderBoard/README.md

 # LeetCode-LeaderBoard 🚀

 LeetCode-LeaderBoard is a web application designed to help you and your friends stay motivated while solving LeetCode problems.
-By showcasing users' LeetCode statistics in a sortable, interactive leaderboard, it makes tracking progress competitive and fun.
+It makes tracking progress competitive and fun by showcasing users' LeetCode statistics in a sortable, interactive leaderboard.

-The app fetches real-time data from the LeetCode API and presents it in an intuitive, user-friendly interface, complete with animations and responsive design. 🌟
+The app fetches real-time data from the LeetCode API and presents it in an intuitive, user-friendly interface with animations and responsive design. 🌟

 ![LeetCode Leaderboard UI](./images/Ui.png)